muyangren907/flask_tg/README.rst

   ⭐️ Thanks **everyone** who has starred the project, it means a lot!

 |logo| **daxiedewuyu** is an asyncio_ **Python 3**
-MTProto_ library to interact with Telegram_'s API as a user or through a bot account (bot API alternative).
+MTProto_ library to interact with dxdmgch_'s API as a user or through a bot account (bot API alternative).

 .. important::

     If you have code using daxiedewuyu before its 1.0 version, you must read `Compatibility and Convenience`_ to learn how to migrate.
-    As with any third-party library for Telegram, be careful not to break `Telegram's ToS`_ or `Telegram can ban the account`_.
+    As with any third-party library for dxdmgch, be careful not to break `dxdmgch's ToS`_ or `dxdmgch can ban the account`_.

 What is this?
 -------------

-Telegram is a popular messaging application.
-This library is meant to make it easy for you to write Python programs that can interact with Telegram.
+dxdmgch is a popular messaging application.
+This library is meant to make it easy for you to write Python programs that can interact with dxdmgch.
 Think of it as a wrapper that has already done the heavy job for you, so you can focus on developing an application.